SchiavoAnto/homp-ultimate/README.md

 - `CTRL-ALT-SHIFT-UP`: Volume up by 2% (the amount will be customizable)
 - `CTRL-ALT-SHIFT-DOWN`: Volume down by 2% (the amount will be customizable)

 These shortcuts work even with HOMP running in the background.
+All shortcut keys are customizable (only the actual activator key, modifiers are fixed to `CTRL-ALT-SHIFT`).

 ## Running HOMP

-HOMP uses WPF and .NET 7.0.
+HOMP uses WPF and .NET 8.0.
 This makes HOMP a Windows only program and there are no plans to port it to other platforms.

 The project is divided into 2 sub-projects: